Solvability and uniqueness criteria for generalized Sylvester-type equations: Proof of Theorem

 \item If $\star=*$, $\Lambda(\widehat\cQ)$ is $*$-reciprocal free. \end{itemize}

 Note that \eqref{product-q} implies that $\widehat \Lambda(\cQ)=\Lambda(\widehat\cQ)$, since $\widehat Q$ is obtained by deflating $m-n$ infinite eigenvalues from the pencil in the right hand side of \eqref{product-q}.
-So the previous two conditions are equivalent to the conditions on the spectrum of $\cQ(\la)$ in the statement.
+So the previous two conditions are equivalent to the conditions on the spectrum of $\cQ(\la)$ in the statement of the theorem.

-To prove the converse, let us assume that $B$ is invertible, and that $\cQ(\la)$ is regular and its spectrum satisfies the conditions in the statement.
-Then we can define the matrix $Q$ as in \eqref{qd} and we arrive to \eqref{aqstar}.
+To prove the converse, let us assume that $B$ is invertible, and that $\cQ(\la)$ is regular and its spectrum satisfies the conditions in the statement of the theorem.
+Then we can define the matrix $Q$ as in \eqref{qd} and we arrive at \eqref{aqstar}.
 Again, the block $\left[\begin{smallmatrix}\widetilde A_{12}\\\widetilde A_{22}\end{smallmatrix}\right]$ has full column rank since, otherwise, the pencil $\cQ(\la)$ would be singular.
 This is an immediate consequence of the identity:

-where $\left[\begin{smallmatrix}{\wh C_1}\\{\wh C_2}\end{smallmatrix}\right]=UC$.
+where $\left[\begin{smallmatrix}{\wt C_1}\\{\wt C_2}\end{smallmatrix}\right]=C$.

 Proceeding as before, we conclude, that \eqref{hom} is equivalent to \eqref{redsylv}.
 Using the fact that $\widehat \Lambda(\cQ)=\Lambda(\widehat\cQ)$ and applying Theorem \ref{thm:di16}, with the hypotheses on $\cQ(\la)$, to Equation \eqref{redsylv}, we conclude that the latter has a unique solution, and this implies that \eqref{hom} has a unique solution.